elizabethtl/elizabethtl.github.io/_pages/research.md

 ## Context Matters

-*To appear in at the 2025 USENIX Security Symposium*
+*To appear at the 2025 USENIX Security Symposium*

 Software Composition Analysis (SCA) is often discussed in software supply chain security.
 SCA tools are used to identify vulnerabilities in third-party software.